TeddyBearKilla/xero-sweet-git/README.md

 ### Installation

 First you will need to be on **XeroLinux** in order for this to work, can't be on any other distro.
 With that out of the way, all you need to do in order to apply this beautiful rice, is to launch our tool from the Dock if you haven't removed it already or from the applications menu by searching for "Xero".
 Just make sure you have the latest version, update if you don't.
-Once that's done, head on over to **Post-Install System Config** there you will see a button labled **XeroLinux Rices**, just click on it and select this rice from the list and watch it do its magic.
-You will need to reboot for every to be applied correctly.
+Once that's done, head on over to **Post-Install System Config** there you will see a button labeled **XeroLinux Rices**, just click on it and select this rice from the list and watch it do its magic.
+You will need to reboot for it to be applied correctly.
 Enjoy ;)

 ### Support